Samir221/News_Pulse/README.md

 <a name="prerequisites-and-installation"></a>
 ## Prerequisites and Installation

 The frontend of the application runs on Flutter, and the backend is all handled in Python through the cloud.
+A .env will need to be created to import all the necessary API keys.

 <a name="license"></a>
 ## License